-While you may bring a copy of your ACT/SAT scores, AP test results, and transcripts of college-level course work with your to orientation, you must arrange to have the official scores and official transcripts sent to the following address:
+While you may bring a copy of your ACT/SAT scores, AP test result, and transcripts of college-level course work with you to orientation, you must arrange to have the official scores and official transcripts sent to the following address:

 The Ohio State University

 Some course credit in English composition is required in all undergraduate programs at Ohio State.
 Your ACT/SAT scores initially determine whether you will take the English placement test.
 You are required to take the placement exam prior to scheduling your first-quarter classes if one of the following applies:

 - Your ACT English score is 18 or below.

 - Your SAT verbal score is 450 or below.

 If you are required to take the English placement test before scheduling classes, you will need to check-in at orientation at 7:30 a.m. in order to take that placement test at 8 a.m.